meredithspalmer/NatGeo-AI/1_Intro-To-AI.md

 Image credit: [Sara Beery](https://beerys.github.io/)

-While inexpensive and accessible sensors are accelerating our ability to collect ecological data, one big hurdle curtails us from using these data for large-scale ecological understanding: the massive about of time and labor needed to distill the piles and piles information collected into data that can be used for analysis and learning.
+While inexpensive and accessible sensors are accelerating our ability to collect ecological data, one big hurdle curtails us from using these data for large-scale ecological understanding: the massive about of time and labor needed to distil the piles and piles information collected into data that can be used for analysis and learning.

 For example, more than a [million camera traps](https://www.nature.com/articles/s41467-022-27980-y) are currently used to monitor biodiversity worldwide.
-Each of these camera trap can collect thousands or tens of thousands of photographs every every year.
+Each of these camera trap can collect thousands or tens of thousands of photographs every year.
 The millions of resulting images have to be manually sorted to classify the species they contain.
 Often, the amount of labor and time required means that images don't get processed until months or years after they are collected, severely limiting their application in conservation or management practice and reduces research productivity.

 Similarly, acoustic monitors continuously gather audio data that then has to be reviewed by researchers to identify and classify calls or noises of interest.
 Networks of acoustic sensors generate collect hundreds or thousands of hours of audio during a single field deployment; when it takes longer to review an audio file than the length of the file itself, these datasets quickly become overwhelming.
 When responding quickly to critical noises - for instance, sending out rangers to investigate the gunshot of a poacher - is key, the delay between data collection and processing reduces these devices' usefulness for conservation applications.